bufbuild/protocompile/grammar/README.md

             8-bit value indicates a code point between 0 and 255.
 * `"\\"`: A literal backslash character.

+These escaped characters represent _bytes_, not Unicode code points (thus the 8-bit limit).
+To represent literal Unicode code points above 127, a sequence of bytes representing the UTF-8 encoding of the code point will be used.

 A string of multiple characters indicates all characters in a sequence.
 In other words, the following two productions are equivalent:
 ```